Serving Naples, FL

 Financial advisors increasingly recommend what they call a 'standby reverse mortgage' — opening a HECM line of credit early in retirement and letting it grow, then drawing from home equity during market downturns instead of selling investments at a loss.
 In a county where the average retiree has both a substantial home and a substantial portfolio, that coordination between real estate equity and investment assets can add years to a retirement plan.

 Then there's the practical side.
 Naples HOA and condo fees have jumped sharply since new reserve-funding rules took effect.
 Property insurance across Southwest Florida has become its own line item in retirement budgets.
-A HECM handles those costs from equity rather than savings — and since Florida has no state income tax, the proceeds are completely tax-free.
+A HECM handles those costs from equity rather than savings — and since the proceeds are loan funds rather than income, they generally aren't taxed anyway.

 Naples housing snapshot